-The future of war, that is to observe, has been categorically programmed into algorithms.
-The supposed epistemological opacity of algorithmic operations, cultivated by military-industrial and commercial interests, strategically disavows this fact alongside the extent to which such systems are demonstrably produced from within societal orders.
+strably produced from within societal orders.
 Trained on patterns of data harvested from online user behavior, algorithms are essentially social constructs powered by Big Data.
-Given the foundational, if not collective, nature of their constitution, there is an urgent need to deconstruct the "black-box" rhetoric that surrounds these apparatuses.
-A crucial element here, in relation to terrestrial and extraterrestrial "blackbox" surveillance systems (the realms that form the conceptual keystones for both Topologies of Air and the Airspace Tribunal), is how we can make direct connections between the extraction of data-through, for example, surveillance technologies-and its alignment with the
+We could likewise observe here the degree to which the operaritve logic of AI, configured as it is through the statistical rationalization of data, produces structures and categories of epistemic violence to justify the event of actual violence.
+Given the foundational, if not potentially fatal, nature of their constitution there is an urgent need to deconstruct the "black box" rhetoric that surrounds these apparatuses.
+A crucial element here, in relation to terrestrial and extra-terrestrial "black box" surveillance systems (the realms that form the conceptual keystones for both Topologies of Air and the Airspace Tribunal), is how we can make direct connections between the extraction of data-through, for example, surveillance technologies-and its alignment with the national, military, and commercial interests of Western nations and others such as China and Russia.